Skip to content

 override fun onException(e: Exception, extraData: HashMap<String, Any>) {

-// Handle exception case
+// Handle exception cases

 }